Landfill Cell 3 Vertical Expansion

 • Installation of Phase I Overliner and Leachate Collection and Removal System – Installation of an impermeable overliner and leachate collection and removal system within the Phase I area to prevent leachate from Cell 3 from impacting groundwater.
 The Phase I overliner is a composite liner system predominantly used in modern landfills and is ideal for leachate containment.

-• Phased Cell 3 Vertical Expansion – Extend the maximum height of the landfill to 85 ft amsl within Phase I and 195 ft amsl within Phase II.
-Cell 3 would cover approximately 65 acres over the existing landfill area.
+• Phased Cell 3 Vertical Expansion – Extend the maximum height of the landfill to 85 ft amsl in Phase I and 188 ft amsl in Phase II.
+Cell 3 would cover approximately 40 acres over the existing landfill area.

 • Tsunami Mitigation Armoring – In anticipation of upcoming changes to Hawaii’s Solid Waste Rules (HAR 11-58.1), the Project will include installation of rip-rap or other armoring material around the perimeter of the landfill waste footprint to dissipate wave energy in the event of a tsunami.